Tour Length

 2What animals can I expect to see?

-3What kind of accommodation can I expect?
+3What kind of accommodations can I expect?

-“Accommodation in Uganda caters to all tastes and budgets, and the kind of places you’ll stay on any given safari will depend on what you have paid.
+“Accommodations in Uganda cater to all tastes and budgets, and the kind of places you’ll stay on any given safari will depend on what you have paid.
 Most major attractions are serviced by at least one exclusive luxury lodge or camp comparable in quality to the finest elsewhere in Africa.
 There's also a good selection of mid-range and upmarket lodges, as well as budget-friendly guesthouses and simple but well-equipped campsites.”

 4What is the best time of the year for a 7-day Uganda safari?